Charles Portal, 1st Viscount Portal of Hungerford: Second World War

 Appointed a Companion of the Order of the Bath in the 1939 New Year Honours, Portal became Air Member for Personnel on the Air Council on 1 February 1939.
 He was promoted to the acting rank of air marshal on 3 September 1939, appointed commander-in-chief of Bomber Command in April 1940 and promoted to the substantive rank of air marshal on 1 July 1940.
 Portal advocated strategic area bombing against German industrial areas, the same sort of targets that the Luftwaffe was already targeting in the United Kingdom.
 He was advanced to Knight Commander of the Order of the Bath in the 1940 Birthday Honours.

 On 25 October 1940, Portal was appointed as Chief of the Air Staff with the temporary rank of air chief marshal (made permanent in April 1942).
 He continued in this capacity for the remainder of the war.
 The first issue he had to resolve was an attempt by the Royal Navy to take over RAF Coastal Command as well as an attempt by the British Army to establish their own Army Air Arm.
 Portal successfully persuaded both the Army and the Navy that the RAF could adequately look after their needs.
-The second issue Portal had to resolve was the need for a renewed strategic bombing offensive.
+The second great task facing Portal was to renew the strategic bombing offensive.
 In August 1941 he received a report on the relative inefficiency of RAF daytime raids and proposals for area bombing by night: to implement the proposals he determined that a new leader was required and replaced the chief of bomber command, Air Chief Marshal Richard Peirse, with Arthur Harris.
 He was advanced to Knight Grand Cross of the Order of the Bath in the 1942 Birthday Honours.

 The Yalta Conference.
 Portal is shown standing behind Churchill.